Trash, Recycling & Yard Waste

 - How can I report damage from a pothole or City equipment?

-You can fill out an Online Damage Claims Form, or call the City's Claims administrator at 352-1577.
+To file a claim, contact Customer Service at 513-591-6000 or contact the department involved in the Claim directly.
 Please make note of date, time, street address and equipment number of any City equipment involved.
 Pothole damage will need a specific address, description of the lane (ex: inbound, outbound, curb lane, etc.), along with any insurance damage claims.

 - How do I report street light or signal outages?